Nikhil18207/Glaucoma-Detection-Research/README.md

   -> Feature 762: Importance Score = 0.0297

 These feature indices correspond to specific CNN-based features extracted by the ResNet50 model.
 They were ranked based on their impact on model prediction performance using XGBoost's feature importance calculation.

+## Possible Future Enhancements
+   -Add Explainability Techniques:
+   - Include Grad-CAM, SHAP, and LIME to highlight important features for glaucoma detection.
+This will improve interpretability and strengthen your work's clinical relevance.

+Compare Against State-of-the-Art Models:

+Compare your best-performing models against recent state-of-the-art methods from published literature on glaucoma detection.

+Cross-Dataset Evaluation:

+Test your models on the REFUGE dataset and compare performance to ensure robustness and generalization.

+Ablation Studies:

+Provide ablation studies to justify your architectural choices (e.g., why EfficientNet-B0 + Random Forest works best).

+Visualizations:

+Include t-SNE/PCA visualizations to show feature separability between glaucoma and non-glaucoma samples.

+Visualize confusion matrices for the best models on both datasets.

+Highlight Clinical Relevance:

+Discuss the potential real-world application of your model, including deployment strategies and benefits to ophthalmologists.